schrum2/MarioDiffusion/README.md

 ```
 python interactive_tile_level_generator.py --model_path Mar1and2-conditional-regular0 --load_data datasets/Mar1and2_LevelsAndCaptions-regular.json --tileset "..\TheVGLC\Super Mario Bros\smb.json" --game Mario
 ```

+**NOTE: MLM-absence has addtional checkboxes like 'no pipes'.
+MLM-negative has a negative prompt text box where you simply write 'pipes' to exclude pipes.**

 Interactively evolve level scenes in the latent space of the conditional model:
 ```
 python evolve_interactive_conditional_diffusion.py --model_path Mar1and2-conditional-regular0